FlorianDialer/FloodPack/README.md

 ## Limitations

-- Tested for AOIs smaller than or equal Sentinel-2 tiles (110 km x 110 km), larger AOIs may not work due to function design, Copernicus Dataspace API or local computational limitations
+- Tested for AOIs smaller than or equal to Sentinel-2 tiles (110 km x 110 km), larger AOIs may not work due to function design, Copernicus Dataspace API or local computational limitations

 - Copernicus Dataspace two-factor authentication is currently **NOT** supported

-- Package works only in UTF8 environmet; certain Latin characters may cause errors (especially on Windows Operating Systems)
+- Package works only in UTF8 environment; certain Latin characters may cause errors (especially on Windows Operating Systems)

 ## References